alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 }
 ~~~

 Anyway this construct and this use of an exception for normal case code is probably much less than obvious to most readers.
 So, it’s safety — no Undefined Behavior — bought at the cost of obscurity and verbosity.
-But the restructuring of the surrounding code to accomodate exceptions is an important step on the way to `std::optional`.
+But the restructuring of the surrounding code to accommodate exceptions is an important step on the way to `std::optional`.

 ---